mariusz-schimke/GiGraph/README.md

 ## Attributes

 Every element of the graph, including the graph itself, has **attributes**.
 These are for instance: background color, style, node shape, arrow head shape, and various others, depending on the context.
-When an attribute is not specified explicitly, its default value depends on the graph layout engine you use for visualization (see <a href="http://www.graphviz.org/doc/info/attrs.html" target="_blank">documentation</a>).
+When an attribute is not specified explicitly, its default value depends on the graph layout engine you use for visualization (see <a href="http://www.graphviz.org/doc/info/attrs.html" target="_blank">Graphviz documentation</a>).
 That default value is usually stated in the comment of the associated property.

-There over 170 different attributes listed in the <a href="http://www.graphviz.org/doc/info/attrs.html" target="_blank">Graphviz documentation</a>, that may be set on the graph or on its elements.
+There over 170 different attributes listed in the <a href="http://www.graphviz.org/doc/info/attrs.html" target="_blank">documentation</a>, that may be set on the graph or on its elements.
 The library lets you set most of them conveniently by using properties on attribute collections available on the graph and other elements.
 Below are a few examples of setting attributes on the graph, on a node and on an edge:

 ```c#
 graph.Attributes.Label = "My graph";
 graph.Attributes.Layout.Direction = DotLayoutDirection.LeftToRight;
 graph.Attributes.Canvas.BackgroundColor = Color.LightGray;
 ```

 ```c#
 graph.Nodes.Add("Foo", attrs =>